calebphillips/george-macdonald-quotes/obedience.md

 * He does not care for the praise that comes before obedience!
 * The whole question is how much we understand, and understanding, obey him.
+* "But what is the right tune of a body's life, father?"
+"The will of God, my boy."
+"But how is a person to know that, father?"
+"By trying to do what he knows of it already.
+Everybody has a different kind of tune in his life, and no one can find out another's tune for him, though he may help him to find it for himself."
+"But aren't we to read the Bible, father?"
+"Yes, if it's in order to obey it.
+To read the Bible thinking to please God by the mere reading of it, is to think like a heathen."
+"And aren't we to say our prayers, father?"
+  "We are to ask God for what we want.
+If we don't want a thing, we are only
+* God gives us all our business, and the business which is common to humanity is more peculiarly God's business than that which is one man's and not another's--because it lies nearer the root, and is essential.
+It does not matter whether a man is a farmer or a physician, but it greatly matters whether he is a good son, a good husband, and so on.

 * When we cease listening to the cries of self-seeking and self-care, then the voice that was there all the time enters into our ears.
 It